-WV books also didn’t perform well in regards to revenue in January, either.
+WV books also didn’t perform well in regard to revenue in January, either.

-While they earned nearly $4 million in profits, it’s about $800,000 fewer than December.
+While they earned nearly $4 million in profits, it’s about $800,000 less than December.

 The total handle of $50.7 million was a 5% decline from the month prior.